SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Weather in the Richmond District in San Francisco

-I recommend bringing along an extra jacket and to wear pants or long dresses.
-This will help keep you warm as you explore this interesting district.
+I recommend bringing along an extra jacket and wearing long pants or long dresses.
+Visit Amazon for some great options to keep you warm as you explore this interesting district.

-Click the links below for more details on what to expect from the weather.
+Click the links below for more details on what to expect from the weather in SF.
 Here you will find it about 5 or so degrees cooler than what is mentioned for the averages.

 January